 - Contact ISO before you drop any courses

 - Do not break any university rules or U.S. laws

 - Unauthorized drop below full course of study

 In most cases, the termination of your SEVIS record means that you must immediately depart from the United States.
 In other words, there is no grace period after termination.

 If your SEVIS record is terminated and you wish to continue your studies at WKU, you have two options:

 - Travel outside the United States with a new I-20

 - Submit an application for reinstatement of your status

-An ISO advisor can help you determine which option works best for you.
+An ISSS advisor can help you determine which option works best for you.
 To make an appointment, call 270-745-4857.